904.624.1981 email@beachjunki.org

 Welcome to Beach Junki

-At Beach Junki, we are passionate about preserving our oceans and protecting the incredible creatures that call them home.
-From rescuing sea turtles to organizing community beach cleanups, we’re on a mission to create a cleaner, healthier world for future generations.
+We are passionate about preserving our oceans and protecting the incredible creatures that call them home.
+From rescuing sea turtles to organizing community beach cleanups, we are on a mission to create a cleaner, healthier world for future generations.

 Beach Junki is a nonprofit organization fueled by a love for the ocean and a commitment to conservation.
 Through education, action, and community collaboration, we empower individuals to make a difference in protecting marine life and coastal ecosystems.